-In the event of an accidental activation of the body worn camera where the resulting recording is of no perceived investigative or evidentiary value, the recording employee may request that the body camera video in question be deleted forthwith by submitting a written request and memorandum, by email, including the date and time of the inadvertent/accidental recording through their chain of command to the Bureau Commander or designee.
+In the event of an accidental activation of the body worn camera where the resulting recording is of no perceived investigative or evidentiary value, the recording employee may request that the body camera video in question be deleted forthwith by submitting a written request, by email, including the date and time of the inadvertent/accidental recording through their chain of command to the Bureau Commander or designee.
 The Bureau Commander shall approved or deny the request and forward the decision to the TARU Administrator for action.
-All memorandums of deletions should be kept on file from 1 year-in accordance with RCW 40.14.070 as identified in WA SOS Records Management Advice.